phylax2020/RPi.GPIO/README.md

 # RPi.GPIO add_event_detect test
 ##*************************************
 ## BCM pins
-## IRQpin : setup as input with internal pullup.
+## btn_input : setup as input with internal pullup.
 Connected with push button to GND with 1K resistor in series.
-## OUTpin : connected to a LED with 470 Ohm resistor in series to GND.
+## LED_output : connected to a LED with 470 Ohm resistor in series to GND.
 Toggles LED with every push button pressed.
 ##*************************************
 #